CCBR/HowTos/docs/index.md

     - How To: Create UCSC Tracks
     - How To: Setup HPCDME
-    - How To, Best Practoces: GitHub
+    - How To, Best Practices: GitHub, TechDev
     - How To: Datashare
     - Tutorials: Snakemake